MJoergen/nexys4ddr/dyoc/Episodes/ep25_-_Sample_Programs/README.md

 # Design Your Own Computer
-# Episode 25 : "Console I/O"
+# Episode 25 : "Sample Programs"

 Welcome to "Design Your Own Computer".
-In this episode we'll begin implementing a rudimentary operating system.
-The first step is to have a command line.
+In this episode we'll implement some sample programs to demonstrate our new computer.
+At the same time, we'll add some more library support.

 ## conio support
 There are two different standards for I/O: stdio and conio.